 If you are enrolling at a US university through Shorelight, ask your enrollment advisor about student visa interview tips or how to set up a mock interview session.
 This will make you feel more comfortable with the process.

-TIP: Ask your Shorelight advisor to set up a mock visa interview for you.
+Ask your Shorelight advisor to set up a mock visa interview for you.

 5. Attend your visa interview